-Equality Impact Assessment - The final strategy will be subject to an Equality Impact Assessment (EIA) in compliance with the Scottish Public Sector Equality Duty.
-A summary of the EIA results will be published alongside the final strategy on the Police Scotland website.
+Equality Impact Assessment - This strategy was subject to an Equality Impact Assessment (EIA) in compliance with the Scottish Public Sector Equality Duty.
+A summary of the EIA results will be published alongside the strategy on the Police Scotland website.

 Twitter: @policescotland